 I printed the recipe category labels onto a clear glossy sticker paper which you can find on Amazon.
 I cut out each clear label and affixed them to my divider tabs.
 All of the sticker papers I’m recommending here are thick and glossy and therefore will resist moisture and food stains.

 I would be remiss if I didn’t try and plug my Vintage Pink Recipe Binder Templates one last time.
-I created 46 pages of beautifully color coordinated recipe binder components INCLUDING everything you need to start organizing your daily, weekly, monthly meal planning and shopping!
+I created 46 pages of beautifully color coordinated recipe binder printables, INCLUDING everything you need to start organizing your daily, weekly, monthly meal planning and shopping!
 With our recipe binder you can finally:

 - Save time on shopping and meal planning every week